 See also: The best Alienware laptops you can buy

 Nobody ever said that Alienware’s accessories would come cheap, though.
 Be ready to shell out plenty of cash for the G-Sync, and FreeSync enabled powerhouse.
-Unlike some other monitors that drop ports in favor of a sleek build, the Alienware 25 is equipped with two HDMI ports, USB 3.0 upstream and downstream, and even a DisplayPort option.
+Unlike some other monitors that drop ports in favor of a sleek build, the Alienware 25 has two HDMI ports, USB 3.0 upstream and downstream, and even a DisplayPort option.